learn-co-curriculum/dsc-python-essentials-lab/README.md

 """
 ```

+    '\nFor this analysis, we are using a dataset collected from Amazon.com by UCSD researchers\n\nEach record represents a product review of a coffee-related product\n\nThere are a total of 86 records\n\nEach record has 7 keys, all of which are type string\n\nThe values associated with these keys have mixed types: float, string, list, and dictionary\n'

 ## Review Selection

 Now that we have a general sense of what is contained in our dataset, let's implement a system for a user to be able to query for an individual record.
 For now, assume that the user can edit the value of a variable in this Jupyter Notebook.